PP Woven Bags & Raffia Recycling Line

 Raffia tape/yarn scrap with light organics: controlled granulation improved rinse efficiency and stabilized downstream feeding for extrusion preparation.

-Mixed woven + FIBC scrap: moisture target was achieved by selecting dewatering + thermal drying stages appropriate to the inlet water load (squeezer optional).
+Mixed woven + FIBC scrap: selected dewatering + thermal drying stages achieved moisture target based on the inlet water load (squeezer optional).

 Technical FAQs